5 Tips to Get Your Truck Ready for the Cold

 To be sure that all the effort invested so far pays out big time, it would be good to stock up on CleanBoost® Sno-Cat™ Diesel Fuel Conditioner.
 It’s easy to calculate how much you need, since 1oz will treat up to 15 gallons of diesel with a bottle of 16oz treating up to 240 gallons.
 This fuel conditioner should be added to the fuel tank once winter kicks in and carried with you on-board at all times.
 It helps you avoid diesel gelling by dropping the Pour Point and keeping your diesel liquid.

 It also cleans injectors, disperses water, eliminates the need to add kerosene to the mix, reduces emissions and so many more good perks.
+Time to say goodbye to fuel gelling and enjoy winter properly

 About the Author